Self-hosted MCP server retired; hosted MCP is the only supported MCP path

 - Maker + taker still emit separately (one fill = two records, paired by `tid`) — same as the trades channel

-- Historical replay via `{"op": "replay", "channel": "liquidations", ...}` continues to work; the previous "historical only" gate has been removed for live `subscribe`
+- Historical replay via `{"op": "replay", "channel": "liquidations", ...}` continues to work; the previous "historical only" gate has been removed for real-time `subscribe`

 HIP-4 Outcome Markets